Welcome to Hall Cliffe Primary School

 About Hall Cliffe Primary School

-Hall Cliffe Primary School is a co-educational, independent, specialist day school providing high quality education for boys and girls.
-Based in Wakefield, the school meets the needs of a diverse group of pupils with special educational needs including speech, language and communication difficulties, autism, ADHD, Pathological Demand Avoidance (PDA) and Social, Emotional and Mental Health (SEMH) difficulties.
+Hall Cliffe Primary School is an independent, specialist day school providing high quality education for boys and girls.
+Based in Wakefield, the school meets the needs of a diverse group of pupils with special educational needs, including speech, language and communication difficulties, autism, ADHD, Pathological Demand Avoidance (PDA) and Social, Emotional and Mental Health (SEMH) difficulties.

 Continue your journey with us

-We are committed to providing our pupils with a happy, nurturing and motivating atmosphere, so they can enjoy their learning and work to reach their potential.
+We are committed to providing our pupils with a happy, nurturing and motivating atmosphere, so they can enjoy their learning and experiences to to reach their potential and move on to the next stage of their journey with confidence.

 We are dedicated to providing